CodeWithCream/Udacity-StoreFront-backend/README.md

 TOKEN_SECRET
 ```

+To test the backend app see ##Testing at the end of the file

 ## Fill test data
 If you want to fill the database with test data, you can run sql commands in INIT_DATA.sql file.